-The accompanying condensed consolidated balance sheet at March 31, 2016, the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2016, the condensed consolidated statements of cash flows for the three months ended March 31, 2016, and the condensed consolidated statement of stockholders' equity for the three months ended March 31, 2016, have been prepared by the management of Company and have not been audited.
-These financial statements have been prepared on the same basis as the audited consolidated financial statements for the fiscal year ended December 31, 2015 and, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for a fair statement of the Company's results for the periods presented.
-These financial statements should be read in conjunction with the financial statements and notes thereto for the fiscal year ended December 31, 2015 included in the Company's Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
+The accompanying condensed consolidated balance sheet at March 31, 2017, the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2017, the condensed consolidated statements of cash flows for the three months ended March 31, 2017, and the condensed consolidated statement of stockholders' equity for the three months ended March 31, 2017 have been prepared by management of the Company and have not been audited.
+These financial statements have been prepared on the same basis as the audited consolidated financial statements for the fiscal year ended December 31, 2016 and, in the opinion of management, include all normal recurring adjustments necessary for a fair statement of the Company's results for the periods presented.
+These financial statements should be read in conjunction with the financial statements and notes thereto for the fiscal year ended December 31, 2016 included in the Company's Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
 The year-end condensed consolidated balance sheet data was derived from audited financial statements, but does not include all disclosures required by accounting principles generally accepted in the United States of America (GAAP).